hilbertp/hypermvp/README.md

 ---

-Would you like me to include placeholders for dependencies in `requirements.txt` or expand on any section?
+Would you like me to include placeholders for dependencies in `pyproject.toml` or expand on any section?
 Let me know!
+Would you like to collaborate to find a way to gain free energy to mine bitcoin and get paid additionally for stabilizing the power grid?
+Then Hyperion Grid is the right project for you.